-The only exception is if the account co-owner also happened to co-sign on one or more of these debts.
-In this case, consumer law trumps estate law.
-You would be responsible for paying off those particular debts because you agreed to do so when you and the decedent took them on.
-The same would be the case if your co-owner lived but simply stopped paying on those accounts.
+The only exception to this rule is if the account co-owner also happened to co-sign on one or more of the debts in question.
+Consumer law trumps estate law in those cases, and you would be responsible for paying off those particular debts, because you agreed to do so when you and the decedent took them on.
+The same would be the case if your co-owner were alive but simply stopped paying on those accounts.
 Liability for the debts would automatically shift to you.

 The Bottom Line

 If you have a joint account, and your co-owner dies, you will likely assume full ownership of the account.
 That's because most accounts are automatically set up as "Joint With Rights of Ownership."
 If you aren't sure, you can contact your bank or financial institution to find out the status of your account.